 Suing commercial property owners

-Commercial property owners in New York City are now required to keep sidewalks free of snow, ice, dirt and other materials.
-Failure to clean or efficiently clean the sidewalk can lead to serious accidents, even when the weather causes the adverse conditions.
+Commercial property owners in New York City are now required to keep sidewalks free of snow, ice, dirt, and other materials.
+Failure to clean or efficiently clean the sidewalk can lead to serious accidents, even when the weather causes adverse conditions.

 Do not chalk up a fall to mere clumsiness.
 You have legal options if your slip-and-fall resulted in a serious injury, and the law has never been more favorable to injury victims.
 An experienced slip-and-fall lawyer can explain these exceptions and your rights.